gopinath95data/xml_to_s3_project/README.md

       Issr
   5. Store the csv from step 4) in an AWS S3 bucket
   6. The above function should be run as an AWS Lambda (Optional)

+### Instructions:
+  1. Install requirements from requirements.txt file
+  2. To run script, use "python code.py"
+  3. To run test, use "python -m unittest code_test.py"